hippie68/dnsmasq-how-to/README.md

 # Optional: view log output

 If you want see what happens while dnsmasq is running, you can remove the "#" before the two "#log-..." entries.
-If your device uses an SD card, make sure the log file location is inside the RAM (on a Raspberry Pi, /var/log usually is).
+If you want to enable logging permanently and your device uses an SD card, make sure the log file location is inside the RAM.
+For example, enter the command "df" and verify the log file is stored on a "tmpfs" filesystem.
 Restart dnsmasq (see above) and then you can view the log file "live" by entering

     $ sudo tail -f /var/log/dnsmasq.log